b0o/tmux-autoreload/README.md

   -s      Show status of tmux-autoreload.
   -m MSG  Display MSG on all clients.
   -M MSG  Display MSG on all clients (wait for keypress).

-To enable tmux-autoreload, install TPM (https://github.com/tmux-plugins/tpm) and add the following line to the end of your tmux configuration file:

-    set-option -g @plugin 'b0o/tmux-autoreload'

-If you do not use a plugin manager, you can run tmux-autoreload directly:

-    run-shell "/home/maddy/proj/tmux-autoreload/tmux-autoreload.tmux"

 ```